 Elder Mentor Program

 RurAL CAP’s Elder Mentor Program, nationally known as AmeriCorps Seniors Foster Grandparent Program, has over 85 volunteers serving in schools throughout the state of Alaska.
 Elder Mentors are low-income individuals age 55 and older with low incomes who support school readiness and improvement of academic engagement and school readiness in children.
 Eligible Elders receive a small stipend for their service.

-Our Elder Mentor volunteers serve in public schools, Head Starts, and early learning centers, aiding children in need, such as those who are economically disadvantaged and/or living with special or exceptional needs.
+Our Elder Mentor volunteers aide children in need (economically disadvantaged and/or living with special or exceptional needs) at public schools, Head Starts, and early learning centers.
 Volunteers help children prepare for a successful school career that results in graduation, ultimately equipping them to achieve additional positive outcomes such as employment with a living wage, a healthy lifestyle, and a stable living situation.

 This program positively impacts the children, Elders, and teachers involved.
-Children benefit from individualized tutoring and mentoring while Elders stay active and share knowledge with future generations.
+Children benefit from individualized tutoring while Elders stay active, spread cultural values, and share knowledge with future generations.
 As a result, teachers gain valuable classroom support and increased student engagement.